-- 1 evaluating whether the impact assessment is consistent with the principles set out in the relevant - 2 guidance documents. - 3 Reviewers should evaluate whether the user has interpreted the key recommendations correctly, stepping - 4 through each key recommendation one by one.
-The ICAT guidance documents provide supporting - 5 guidance for each key recommendation, which provides the basis for the reviewer to evaluate whether - 6 the recommendation has been interpreted correctly and the assessment report is consistent with it. - 7 Where other criteria are specified as part of the scope of the review, reviewers should evaluate all - 8 supporting evidence and determine whether the assessment report is consistent with the criteria. - 9 Reviewers should also draw upon their own experience, expertise and professional judgment, and - 10 relevant norms and good practice.
-In undertaking this evaluation, reviewers should also keep in mind the - technical review principles set out in Section 2.3. - 12 Reviewers should evaluate whether the assessment report contains sufficient information to explain and - 13 justify how each key recommendation and other criteria was followed.
-Written explanation should be - supported by reference to evidence such as the outputs of methods and tools, and analysis and other - 15 studies. - 16 Application of principles - 17 The ICAT impact assessment guidance documents provide a set of principles for impact assessments, - 18 and the documents state that it is a key recommendation to base the impact assessment on these - 19 principles.
-The principles are relevance, completeness, consistency, transparency and accuracy.
-In - 20 addition, the principle of comparability can be relevant sometimes.
-The ICAT Transformational Change - 21 Guidance provides an additional principle on reflection on action.
-Reviewers should ensure that any key - 22 recommendations relating to impact assessments (followed by the user) have been interpreted consistent - 23 with these assessment principles.
-Each guidance document discusses the principles in full and reviewers - should use those discussions as their guide for interpreting the principles. - 25 The ICAT Stakeholder Participation Guidance provides a set of principles for stakeholder participation, - 26 and the document states that it is a key recommendation to base stakeholder participation on these - 27 principles.
-The principles are inclusiveness, transparency, responsiveness, accountability and respect for - 28 rights.
-Reviewers should ensure that any key recommendations relating to stakeholder participation - 29 (followed by the user) have been interpreted consistent with these principles.
-The principles are - 30 discussed in full in the Stakeholder Participation Guidance and reviewers should use this as their guide - 31 for interpretation of them.
+- 1 The purpose of the technical review is to evaluate whether the assessment report is consistent with the - 2 ICAT key recommendations upon which the assessment is based and/or any other criteria.
+This includes - 3 evaluating whether the impact assessment is consistent with the principles set out in the relevant - 4 guidance documents. - 5 Reviewers should evaluate whether the user has interpreted the key recommendations correctly, stepping - 6 through each key recommendation one by one.
+The ICAT guidance documents provide supporting - 7 methods for each key recommendation, which provides the basis for the reviewer to evaluate whether the - 8 recommendation has been interpreted correctly and the assessment report is consistent with it.
+Where - 9 other criteria are specified as part of the scope of the review, reviewers should evaluate all supporting - 10 evidence and determine whether the assessment report is consistent with the criteria. - 11 Reviewers should also draw upon their own experience, expertise and professional judgment, and - relevant norms and good practice.
+In undertaking this evaluation, reviewers should also keep in mind the technical review principles set out in Section 2.3. - 14 Reviewers should evaluate whether the assessment report contains sufficient information to explain and - 15 justify how each key recommendation and other criteria was followed.
+Written explanation should be - 16 supported by reference to evidence such as the outputs of methods and tools, and analysis and other - 17 studies.